pia-foss/mobile-ios-wireguard/README.md

 There are different `WGPacketTunnelProvider` class extensions to separate Message, Connectivity, API methods.

-Currently, Wireguard® VPN only works over UDP.
+Currently, WireGuard® VPN only works over UDP.

 ## Contributing